 There are lots of bike lanes available, as well as some bike-friendly bus lanes.
 To plan your route, use the map below or download the

-Since July 15th, 2006, The City of Paris has also run a self-service bike sharing system.
+The city of Paris has been running a self-service bike sharing system since July 2006.

-Note: in some regions of Paris, the self-service bike system is managed by a different organization, and is therefore not under the name of Vélib’.
+Note: in some regions of Paris, the self-service bike system is managed by different organizations and is therefore not called Vélib’.
 You will find “Cristolib” in Créteil, “Velcom” at Plaine-Commune, or even “Velo2” in Cergy-Pontoise.
-The principle is exactly the same.
+A Vélib’ by any other name is just as good!

-The system is well developed, with a large number of stations and bikes available in Paris and its area:
+The Velib system is well developed, with a large number of stations and bikes available in Paris and the surrounding area.

 The Mayor of Paris wants to make the city the cycling capital of the world by 2020.
 In order to do this, many new reforms have been introduced to encourage people to get on their bikes!